ettomatic/organised-exchange/README.md

 $ bin/exchange_to_org
 ```

 Make sure your `org-agenda-files` includes the file you set for `$ORGANISED_EXCHANGE_DESTINATION` and Voila!
-Your Org Agenda will now show your Exhange meetings!
+Your Org Agenda will now show your Exchange meetings!

 ![Screenshot](img/org-agenda.png)